Documentation

 .isofile. - Open VirtualBox or VMware and click New to create a new Virtual Machine.

-- Select Linux as the Type, and Debian (64-bit) as the Version.
+- Select Linux as the Type, and Arch Linux (64-bit) as the Version.

 - Allocate at least 4GB of RAM and 2 CPU Cores for a smooth Wayland experience.